Research

 "Decentralization in Post-Conflict Settings: Assessing Community-Driven Development in the Wake of Violence," in Decentralized Governance and Accountability: Academic Research and the Future of Donor Programming, eds.
 Jonathan Rodden and Erik Wibbels, Cambridge University Press, 2019.

-Reports, Reviews and Pre-Analysis Plans
+Essays, Reports, Reviews and Pre-Analysis Plans

 "Violence Against Women amid COVID-19: The Effects of Social and Traditional Media Campaigns to Empower Women Pre-Analysis Plan" (with Horacio Larreguy, Norhan Muhab, Elizabeth Parker-Magyar).
 Registered at AEA RCT Registry.